Buying a recond piano

 cheap piano, because there is no such thing as

 a cheap 'start-off piano'.
-A piano that is poor offers discouragement to
+A piano that is poor condition offers discouragement to

-the child; weak sustain qualities, poor dynamic range and will never develop good playing
+the child such as weak sustain qualities, poor dynamic range and will never develop good playing

 technique.